-Do I really need a Personal Injury Lawyer?
+Do I Really Need a Personal Injury Lawyer?

 Some people try to settle their personal injury case without a lawyer.
-They think that lawyers are too expensive, or that they can do it on and get the same result.
+They think that lawyers are too expensive or that they can do it on their own and get the same result.
 This approach rarely works.
 The insurance companies’ lawyers and adjusters are skilled at lowballing people who do not have a lawyer.
 Injured people are not aware of what damages they can recover and fail to ask to be compensated appropriately.

 We frequently see insurance companies offer injured people a small amount of money to settle their claim, even though their damages are ten times that amount.
 Some clients come to us after they have battled the insurance company for years and gotten nowhere.

 Hiring a personal injury attorney will result in a better recovery for you.
-At HSD Law, we pride ourselves on making sure we add value to every clients’ case.
+At HSD Law, we pride ourselves on making sure we add value to every client’s case.
 Hiring an attorney provides numerous benefits: